 The Open University Validation Partnerships (OUVP) was established in 1992 to enable The OU to validate programmes for institutions that do not have their own degree awarding powers or that want to offer OU validated awards in addition to their own.
 OUVP works with Institutions in the UK and abroad.

-We are a team of 42, headed up by a Director of Validation Partnerships supported by three Deputy Directors and a PA.
+We are a team of 42, headed up by a Head of Validation Partnerships who is supported by two Deputy Heads and a PA.
 Read more about who we are and what we do.

 Under the current system in the UK an education provider without degree awarding powers that wants to offer higher education programmes must have a validation agreement with a degree awarding body.
 Validation is the process where a degree-awarding body judges a module or programme developed and delivered by another organisation and approves it as being of an appropriate standard and quality to lead to one of its awards.